Matt Damon's New Movie Highlights Hollywood's Race Problem

-Constance Wu, the star of US sitcom Fresh Off the Boat, took to Twitter to call out Matt Damon's latest movie, The Great Wall, for being a film set in China that somehow stars a white man.
+Constance Wu took to Twitter to call out Matt Damon's latest movie, The Great Wall, for being a movie set in China that somehow stars a white man.

 The Great Wall, which is due in February 2017, is a fantasy epic set in medieval China that imagines a world in which the Great Wall of China had been built to defend against dragons.
 The first trailer, which was released on Thursday, features star Matt Damon as a grizzled hero fighting the monsters alongside a Chinese army.
 The cast also features fellow American Willem Dafoe and Chilean-American Pedro Pascal alongside Chinese performers Andy Lau and Jing Tian.